KwaneleKhumalo/active_directory/setup/setup.md

             - ##### Before we do anything further, check for any available updates and install all of those updates.
 This will help us work with an up-to-date and hardened Operating System.

 ## ***IMPORTANT*** GUEST ADDITIONS (Enabling Full Screen)
-    You may have noticed that your OS is running on a small screen and no matter what you have tried, somehow, nothing works.
+    You may have noticed that your OS is not taking on full-screen mode.
     That's because we need to insert Guest Additions CD Image.
     The VIDEO below will show you how to do this.
     Reboot the system when done.
 This will need to be done on all your VMs.